rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 The default utility for creating backups on UNIX systems is the `tar` command.
 These backups can be compressed by `bzip2`, `xz`, `lzip`, `lzma`, `lzop`, `gzip`, `compress` or `zstd`.

-`tar` allows you to extract a single file or a directory from a backup, view its contents or validate its integrity, etc.
+`tar` allows you to extract a single file or a directory from a backup, view its contents or validate its integrity.

 #### Estimate the size of a backup